ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class FormattedText
 ```

-Describes a textblock with a certain style and size, in which the text can be arranged.
+Describes a text block with a certain style and size, in which the text can be arranged.

 **text `string`**

 The text to be formatted.
-The text can include linebreaks.
+The text can include line breaks.

 **font [`Font`](#font)**